 2.2.10.
 As the bell sounds, the Flight Commander/Sergeant will check that all trash is picked up and the desks are aligned.
 Flight Commander/Sergeant will then command, "FLIGHT DISMISS" .
 Cadets will then retrieve their personal belongings and orderly depart the classroom.

-2.2.11.
-The Flight Guidon Bearer will return his flight’s guidon to the storage rack prior to departing the classroom.

 SECTION B – SENIOR AEROSPACE SCIENCE INSTRUCTOR (SASI) REPORTING PROCEDURES

 2.3.
 SASI Reporting Procedures.
 Cadets reporting to the SASI must do so by first knocking on the SASI’s office door one time loud enough to get his attention.
 He/she will enter ONLY after being given the order to do so.
 He/she will then march into his office, center himself/herself at the SASI’s desk, and perform a “left face”.
 At this time he/she will render the proper hand salute and report in by saying, “Cadet his/her last name reports as ordered”.
 Once the SASI returns the salute, the cadet will drop his/her salute.
 The cadet will remain at the position of “Attention” until the SASI instructs the cadet to be at “Ease” or in any other position.
 At the conclusion of the business at hand, the cadet will snap to the position of “Attention”, render a hand salute and report out by saying, “Cadet last name requests permission to depart the area.”
 The SASI returns the salute and grants the cadet’s request.
 The cadet will then drop his/her salute, perform a “left face” and proceed to march out of the office.